-- Audit Student a student registered for a course for which he/she does not wish to receive credit.
+Audit Student: a student registered for a course for which he/she does not wish to receive credit.
 The audit student is not required to take examinations; otherwise, participation and attendance in class is the same as that of a credit student.
 The fee for auditing a class is the same as the fee for credit.
-Certain curricula, because of special requirements, have no courses open for "audit."
-A student has until mid-term to change a registration to "audit" with the Registrar. - Concurrently Enrolled Student one who is enrolled in more than one community college at the same time.
+Certain curricula, because of special requirements, have no courses open for audit.
+A student has until mid-term to change a registration to audit with the Registrar.

+Concurrently Enrolled Student: a student who is enrolled in more than one community college at the same time.
 The first college that the student registers with and where they are pursuing their degree is the home college.
-Additional colleges in which the student enrolls simultaneously are the receiving colleges. - Freshman one who has earned fewer than 32 semester hours of credit. - Full-time Student one who is registered for 12 or more semester hours credit. - Part-time Student one who is registered for 11 or less semester hours credit. - Probation Student a student who fails to meet the minimum academic requirements set forth by the College.
+Additional colleges in which the student enrolls simultaneously are the receiving colleges.

+Freshman: a student who has earned fewer than 32 semester hours of credit.

+Full-time Student: a student who is registered for 12 or more semester hours credit.

+Part-time Student: a student who is registered for 11 or less semester hours credit.

+Probation Student: a student who fails to meet the minimum academic requirements set forth by the College.
 Any student on probation must earn the sufficient GPA set forth in the College Catalog to avoid academic suspension.
-The student is required to consult with a counselor and may be required to take a reduced academic load or additional preparation. - Provisional Students (Deferred Acceptance Status) may be enrolled as a full- or part-time student yet are unable to complete pre-admission or assessment requirements before the registration period.
+The student is required to consult with a counselor and may be required to take a reduced academic load or additional preparation.

+Provisional Students (Deferred Acceptance Status): may be enrolled as a full- or part-time student yet are unable to complete pre-admission or assessment requirements before the registration period.
 When the student has fulfilled all requirements, he/she will be enrolled in good standing.
 The student must fulfill all requirements by the end of his/her first term or he/she may not be allowed to re-enroll.
-Special considerations for extenuating circumstances beyond the end of the first term requirements may be waived by the Vice President of Student Services. - Regular Curriculum Student a curriculum student enrolled or accepted for enrollment for the purpose of obtaining a degree, diploma, or certificate at a rate of pursuit to ensure timely graduation. - Sophomore one who has earned 32 or more semester hours credit. - Special Credit Student one who has registered for credit courses to meet an individual educational need, but who has not expressed intent to complete a given curriculum.
+Special considerations for extenuating circumstances beyond the end of the first term requirements may be waived by the Vice President of Student Services.

+Regular Curriculum Student: a curriculum student enrolled or accepted for enrollment for the purpose of obtaining a degree, diploma, or certificate at a rate of pursuit to ensure timely graduation.

+Sophomore: a student who has earned 32 or more semester hours credit.

+Special Credit Student: a student who registers for credit courses to meet an individual educational need, but who has not expressed the intent to complete a given curriculum.
 If a Special Credit student decides to complete a given curriculum, he/she must submit a Change of Information Request and meet regular admission and assessment requirements.
-Special Credit Students are not eligible for financial assistance or veteran educational benefits. - Students with Special Needs students enrolled through the provisions of Section 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act.
+Special Credit Students are not eligible for financial assistance or veteran educational benefits.

+Students with Special Needs: students enrolled through the provisions of Section 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act.